The District’s Affordable Housing Locator lists affordable housing, including Inclusionary Units, and is accessible at www.dchousingsearch.org.

 The Lead Safe Washington program provides funds to property owners to inspect buildings for lead-based paint hazards and, most importantly, remove those hazards to make your home safer.

 No, tenants will never be permanently displaced from units.
-By law, some tenants will be required to temporarily be moved during construction and will be compensated accordingly.
+By law, some tenants will be required to temporarily relocate during construction and will be compensated accordingly.
 Because the Lead Safe Washington Program provides a per diem to all tenants, you will still receive monthly rent for all units occupied at the time of construction.

 After you, as the property owner, apply to the program, there is an urgent need for the full participation of your tenants in the application process so work can begin to remove the hazards.